Bupyeong High School

 Bupyeong High School (BHS, Korean: 부평고등학교; Hanja: 富平高等學校) is a public secondary school (grades 10-12 high school) for boys in South Korea, which is located in Bupyeong-dong, Bupyeong-gu, Incheon, South Korea.
 The BHS was opened on March 6, 1972.
 The School Mascot is a “Green Lion”.

 Established in 1971 to educate selected boys from Gyeonggi Province including Incheon, the BHS later became one of the public schools for boys in Incheon was granted Directly Governed City status in 1981(Incheon was officially separated from Gyeonggi Province) is now home to a diverse student body from all backgrounds in Incheon.
-Among Bupyeong High School students, over 90% enroll in a four-year college.
+Among Bupyeong High School students, almost 80% enroll in a four-year college.
+The BHS was designated as charter public high school in 2024.